-Gour Hari Dastaan is an upcoming Hindi film based on life of Odia freedom fighter, Gour Hari Das who fought for India’s freedom from the British Empire.
+Gour Hari Dastaan is a released Hindi film based on the life of Odia freedom fighter, Sri Gour Hari Das who fought for India’s freedom from the British Empire.

-National Award winning director Ananth Mahadevan’s upcoming biopic depicts the 32-year-long struggle of Gour Hari Das with the bureaucracy to prove that he is a freedom fighter.
+National Award-winning director Ananth Mahadevan’s biopic depicts the 32-year-long struggle of Gour Hari Das with the bureaucracy to prove that he is a freedom fighter.

-The film, which encompasses the past in a stinging modern day satire on free India through the eyes of the freedom fighter Gour Hari Das is scheduled to release on August 14.
+The film, which encompasses the past in a stinging modern-day satire on free India through the eyes of the freedom fighter Gour Hari Das was released on 14 August 2015.

 Real story of Gour Hari Das

 In the border village of Jhadpipal in Odisha, Das volunteered in independence-related activities for five years.
 After hoisting the Indian flag against orders on Independence Day (celebrated on January 26 during British rule), he was sentenced to nearly two months in jail in 1945.

 Das, who studied under Gandhiji’s nayee taleem or ‘education through craft’ programme, worked for the Khadi and Village Industries Commission (KVIC) throughout his professional career.
 He was called by the commission to help develop weaving technology in Maharashtra.

 During a move to create records of freedom fighters in Odisha, Gour Hari Das had applied for identification but the endeavour never took off.
 After moving to Mumbai, he revived efforts for recognition because it would have helped his elder son get an engineering seat at the Veermata Jijabai Technological Institute.